- 10x Speed

 The Telstra 5G Innovation Centre is situated on the Gold Coast and is a working lab, a collaboration space and an educational facility where you can learn all about 5G and experience it first-hand.

 The 5G Innovation Centre features an ever-changing range of demonstrations that reflect the latest industry developments, showcasing real-world business applications.

 The combined core features of 5G delivers revolutionary possibilities and market opportunities for your business into the future.

 Learn about 5G possibilities specific to your industry vertical, business processes, and geographical location

-3 hour face-to-face or virtual workshop with experts from Telstra, Cradlepoint, and MobileCorp to educate, brain-storm, and plan for a pathway to a 5G future.
+Face-to-face or virtual workshop with experts from Telstra, Cradlepoint, and MobileCorp to educate, brainstorm, and plan for a pathway to a 5G future.